 Hiroshi, a Japanese engineer working for an international company, struggled with English emails for years.
 "Before I got AI keyboard for non-native speakers, I would spend maybe one hour writing one email," he explained.
 "I was always worried about making mistakes or sounding... how do you say it... not professional?"

 "Now the keyboard suggests better phrases while I type.
 It fixes my articles—'a' and 'the' are still confusing!—and helps with prepositions.
+But what really changed things is the cultural tone advisor.
+It tells me when something might sound too direct for American business culture or when I should add pleasantries.
 My colleagues say my writing sounds much more natural now.
-And it takes me maybe 15 minutes for same email that took one hour before."
+And it takes me maybe 15 minutes for the same email that took one hour before."

 The impact isn't just about saving time—it's about dignity and workplace equality.
 When non-native speakers can communicate clearly and professionally, they're more likely to have their ideas recognized and respected.